ThomasMatlak/poa/readme.txt

 Instructions
 ------------
-To run the program, simply run the executable
-To change the number of players, change const int NUM_PLAYERS on line 19 of Simulation.h
+To run the program, complie source code and run the executable To change the number of players, change const int NUM_PLAYERS on line 19 of Simulation.h
 To change the number of nodes, change const int NUM_NODES on line 22 of